MAHA Community Mental Health Clinic

 If you are interested in learning more about MAHA CMHC, please contact Intake at 312-285-2287 or firstname.lastname@example.org

-The Community Mental Health Clinic/Smart Match Employment Program is currently undergoing CARF accreditation.
-A full report will be posted soon.
-If you have any questions regarding this process, please visit the CARF website and/or contact us at firstname.lastname@example.org.
+The Community Mental Health Clinic and the Smart Match Employment Program have been approved with the three-year CARF accreditation.
+If you have any questions regarding the accreditation, please visit the CARF website and/or contact us at email@example.com.